Request repairs to public housing

 2. Give SA Housing Trust Maintenance that number when you report the damage.

-Tenants are charged for repairs when:
+Tenants are charged for repairs when the:

 Check a repair's status with your Housing Connect account.